 The original series was founded in 1968 by the Society and Academic Press; the second series was launched by the Society and Oxford University Press in 1983.
-Since January 2003, the series has moved and new titles are published by Princeton University Press
+In January 2003, the series moved again and new titles were published by Princeton University Press up until 2013.

 The books are of medium length, usually 250–450 pages, and are published in an attractive hardback version.

 History of Mathematics Series

 This is a special series of texts on the History of Mathematics and since October 2012 is published by the American Mathematics Society alone.
 The books provide interesting historical perspectives on the people and communities that have profoundly influenced the development of mathematics.